 Any change in credit hours to a certificate or advanced certificate requires NYSED approval before the change becomes effective.
-Submit a completed NYSED Change or Adapt a Registered Program Form to the Office of the Vice Provost for review, approval and submission to NYSED.
+Submit a completed NYSED Change or Adapt a Registered Program Form to the Office of the Provost for review, approval and submission to NYSED.
 Your submission should include a rationale for the change in credit hours and how the change affects certificate learning outcomes and an updated Table 1a for a certificate or Table 1b for an advanced certificate.

 Each credit-bearing course in an Advanced Certificate program must be applicable to one or more graduate degree programs.